Moonstone Beach - The Naked Truth

 As a former director and officer of the New England Naturist Association (NENA) I was on the front lines for anything and everything that took place at Moonstone Beach from 1984 through 1994 and in the periods of time immediately prior to that, and through the dissolution of NENA in 1996.

 NENA dissolved at the end of 1996 and became a part of our group at Pilgrim Naturists of New England in Boston at the beginning of 1997.
-Since then we have served the skinnydipping community through out New England.
+Since then we have served the skinnydipping community through out New England as best we can.

 Moonstone Beach was a popular nude beach in South Kingston, RI. for a number of generations.
 As it became settled and building took place the clothed use of beaches that had been traditionally nude increased.
 Eventually nude use was limited by the late 70s to a section in front of Trustom Pond at Moonstone Beach, so called for the many "moonstones", ocean-polished silicate stones, that were found along the surface.